Jeremy Pena Player Props: Astros vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff ranks first in MLB with a collective 9.9 strikeouts per nine innings.
+- The 9.9 strikeouts per nine innings compiled by the Twins pitching staff ranks first in MLB.

-- The Twins' 3.43 team ERA ranks second among all league pitching staffs.
+- The Twins have a 3.43 team ERA that ranks second across all MLB pitching staffs.

-- Twins pitchers combine to surrender 50 home runs (0.9 per game), the second-fewest in baseball.
+- Twins pitchers combine to surrender the third-fewest home runs in baseball (51 total, 0.9 per game).

-- Gray (4-0) gets the starting nod for the Twins in his 11th start of the season.
-He's put together a 1.82 ERA in 54 1/3 innings pitched, with 66 strikeouts.

-- The right-hander last pitched on Tuesday against the San Francisco Giants, when he went five innings, allowing two earned runs while giving up six hits.
+- In his most recent appearance on Wednesday, the right-hander threw five innings against the San Francisco Giants, allowing one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.